Call for Full Papers

-With this call for papers, we invite the submission of high-quality papers that will set the standard in the field of visualization and stimulate future trends.
+With this call for papers, we invite submission of high-quality papers that will set the standard and stimulate future trends in the field of visualization and visual analytics.
 Accepted full papers will be published in a special issue of Computer Graphics Forum, the International Journal of the Eurographics Association, after a two-stage peer-reviewing process.
 All accepted papers will be presented orally at the conference.

 We encourage submissions from all areas of visualization and visual analytics.